edamametechnologies/threatmodels/README.md

 Like the port vulnerability database, this database is updated **monthly** via the same GitHub Actions workflow (`.github/workflows/update_vulns_db.yml`).

-This database helps EDAMAME evaluate potential risks associated with specific hardware vendors detected on the network.
+This database helps EDAMAME Security evaluate potential risks associated with specific hardware vendors detected on the network.

 ### Device Profile Database